pypa/pip/docs/html/development/architecture/configuration-files.rst

     Provides key-value pairs (like ``dict.items()``) from the loaded-in-memory information, handling all of the override ordering logic.

+  .. py:method:: get_value(key)

+    Provides the value of the given key from the loaded configuration.
+    The loaded configuration may have ``load_only`` be None or non-None.
+    This uses the same underlying mechanism as ``Configuration.items()`` and does follow the precedence logic described in :ref:`Config Precedence
+    <config-precedence>`.

 At the time of writing, the parts of the codebase that use ``Configuration`` in this manner are: ``ConfigOptionParser``, to transparently include configuration handling as part of the command line processing logic,